Two years ago I sat in the back pew of my non-affirming church begging the question, “God what are you asking of me?”

 As my understanding in my own life became clear, so did the sight to see the pain around me, the injustice around me and the need for several sustaining oxygen masks.
 And that yearning to serve grew as I grew in awareness.
 It didn’t mean that I was healed because, I think, healing is life-long.
 It meant that as I reached a rhythm of life-giving sustenance, I could start offering love to others.

-For me, that looks like going into ministry.
-It looks like reclaiming my place at the table – already set for me and at the same time raising the awareness of the people of God; the kin-gdom as a whole.
+For me, that looks like going to seminary, further discernment around ministry – the where and how components of the call to be here.
+It looks like reclaiming my place at the table and raising the awareness of the people of God; the kin-dom as a whole.

 Thus began discernment for seminary.
 This looked like a new church home, work for LGBTQ wrestling faith & the marginalized at large, therapy for my own healing from trauma and a lot of fighting to stay present in that work.

-Yesterday morning at 10:30 AM I opened my email to read that I had been accepted to Columbia Theological Seminary.
+Yesterday morning at 10:30 AM I opened my email to read that I had been accepted to Columbia Theological Seminary with scholarship.

 The answer to my longing question is to go, seek and do.

-I have no idea where this next season will take me, but I know that God has fought for my existence, fought for my vision and continues to renew my brokenness for what is ahead.
+I have no idea where this next season will take me, but I know that God has fought for my existence, fought for my vision and continues to renew me for what is ahead.

 Y’all I’m going to seminary – blessed be.